-There is a per season $18 membership fee for BJ Members ($33 for non-BJ Members) to help cover the cost of marketing materials, distribution tools, administrative costs, and other operating costs.
+There is a membership fee of $18 per season for BJ Members ($33 for non-BJ Members), to help cover our administrative costs and operating costs.

 The Full Vegetable Share is $548 and is designed to provide a week’s worth of vegetables for a family or two people with a veggie-centered diet.
 Each week, a large share typically consists of about 6 to 7 different types of vegetables, such as bunched carrots, broccoli, squash or mixed baby lettuces, and 1 to 3 additional items, such as bunched onions, garlic and/or fresh herbs.
 All of our vegetables are grown on our farm and are certified organic.

 The Partial Vegetable share is $422 and is well suited to the city lifestyle of two people cooking in some nights but not all.
 Each week, a medium share typically consists of 4 or 5 different types of vegetables and 1 to 2 additional items, such as onions, garlic and/or a fresh herb.
 A medium share usually includes many of the same items as the large share (though not all) and in smaller quantities.

 The Half Vegetable Share is $274 and is offered as a benefit to BJ members.
 It is half of a large share and requires either splitting every week or picking up every other week.
 We strongly encourage those who purchase half shares to pick up every other week as it eliminates the need to split individual vegetables.

 Pasture-Raised Egg Share

 Full Share is $110 for one dozen eggs; Half Egg Share: $63

 Free Bird Farm’s hens are raised outside on pasture, and this makes a big difference in the clean taste of the egg and rich, orange-yellow color of the yolk.
 Hens do need more than just grass to produce eggs.
 We source a grain mix from a neighboring conventional grain farm.